vinkla/wordplate/README.md

     Familiar debugging helper functions are integrated such as `dump()` and `dd()`.

-- **Headache**

-    Remove WordPress defaults you can't wait to get rid of such as meta tags, emojis and media pages.

 - **Clean UI**

     WordPlate takes control over the WordPress dashboard and provides a better UX for your clients.